vb756652/ethmodule1/README.md

 #   Updated ErrorHandling Contract

-This is a Solidity smart contract that demonstrates different error handling techniques using `assert`, `revert`, and `require` functions.
+This is a Solidity smart contract that demonstrates different error handling techniques using  functions.

 ## License